FMurry/Notify/README.md

 Randomly generate your own API_KEY.
 You will need this as a request query in order for requests to work.
 For example localhost:3000/api/login?apiKey=SOME_KEY_HERE

+For CERT_KEY use a random string this is the password to the certificate for secure connection (https)

 Once set up, to run the server we use
 ```